vidursatija/vidursatija/README.md

 ## Abstract
 I do machine learning by specialization and am a software engineer at heart.
-- I’m currently making magical living experiences at a stealth startup.
+- I’m currently working full-time as an ML engineer at [Vector.ai](https://vector.ai), working as a DevOps engineer(part-time contractor) at [Hyfe.ai](https://hyfeapp.com), and consulting at a stealth startup.
 - I’m currently learning economics.
-- I’m not looking to collaborate on anything right now **BUT** if you have something moderately difficult[(check this graph to understand)](https://s3-us-west-2.amazonaws.com/courses-images-archive-read-only/wp-content/uploads/sites/902/2015/02/23224933/CNX_Psych_10_01_YerkesDod.jpg) and interesting let me know.
-I can prioritize things.
 - I’m looking for help with languages.
+- I enjoy playing soccer, badminton, and table tennis.
 - Fun fact: I love pizza so much that I once had it for 17 days straight.